svdvonde/spliit/README.md

 ## Call For Contributions

-I am open to contributions to improve this variant of Spliit.
+I am open to contributions.

-- I am specifically looking for ideas or contributions to reduce the bundle size, which seems much larger than is necessary.
-More importantly, it is currently _just shy_ of the maximum of 3MB required for the Cloudflare free tier.
+- Looking for ideas or contributions to reduce Nextjs' bundle size, which is currently _just shy_ of the maximum of 3MB required for the Cloudflare free tier.

   ```text
   Total Upload: 10214.37 KiB / gzip: 2961.55 KiB